Knolo

 Knolo wins

-Code by Zapier (Python/JS) and Functions (beta) for custom logic; sandboxed, no native workspace API access
+Code by Zapier (Python/JS) and Functions (beta).
+Sandboxed, no native platform API access.

-Deep trigger library — polling, instant webhooks, app-specific event triggers across 9,000+ apps
+Deep trigger library.
+Polling, instant webhooks, and app-specific event triggers across 9,000+ apps.

 Hosting